Borrowed Image |

 Make Business Cards: Not all conferences have a strict "business" aspect to them, but many emphasize the importance of networking.
 I suggest business cards because I have been handed many over the few conferences I have been to, and have had nothing to give them in exchange.
 Most conferences will set up a listserve or email contact details, but I still recommend printing off some cards to exchange with people you meet.

-Carry copies of your CV, prospectus, and conference paper: Part of this recommendation is to prevent any technology errors that can ruin your experience (not having access to your paper digitally for example).
+paper: Part of this recommendation is to prevent any technology errors that can ruin your experience (not having access to your paper digitally for example).
 The other part is that you will be making valuable contacts, and if you are on the market, it might be useful to have these items with you.

 Bring a Notebook: I recommend having one at least when you are on your panel waiting for your turn to present for a couple reasons.
 One, it gives you something to do while you are listening to your panel's presentations (this can be awkward).
 Two, if you jot down notes about your panel members' presentations (or how they connect to yours) it will be much easier to field questions from the audience when they address two or more presentations.